On total transitivity of graphs: NP-completeness

 \section{NP-completeness}

 In this section, we show that the \textsc{Maximum Total Transitivity Decision Problem} is NP-complete for a bipartite graph.
 Clearly, this problem is in NP.
-We prove the NP-hardness of this problem by showing a polynomial-time reduction from \textsc{Proper $3$-Coloring Decision Problem} in graphs to the \textsc{MtotTDP}.
+We prove the NP-hardness of this problem by showing a polynomial-time reduction from \textsc{Proper $3$-Coloring Decision Problem} in graphs to the \textsc{Maximum Total Transitivity Decision Problem}.
 A \emph{proper $3$-colring} of a graph $G=(V,E)$ is a function $g: V \rightarrow \{1,2,3\}$, such that for every edge $uv \in E$, $g(u)\not= g(v) $.
 The proper \textsc{$3$-Coloring Decision Problem} is defined as follows:

 The P$3$CDP is known to be NP-complete for graphs \cite{garey1990guide}.
 Given an instance $G=(V, E)$ of P$3$CDP, we construct an instance of \textsc{Maximum Total Transitivity Decision Problem}, that is, a graph $G'=(V', E')$ and a positive integer $k$.